svenax/SublimePrint/README.md

 suitable options.
 Windows users are left out at the moment, though I know you can do similar things there.

+## Configuration

+Add whatever options you need in the settings file.
+Note that options without a value (i.e. `--option`) need to be specified with an empty string as value, due to the JSON dictionary format.

 ## External commands

 * The documentation for *enscript* is, for instance,